keonik/dev-portfolio/content/blog/upgrade-from-react-16-to-17.md

 ### Fast Refresh

 `react-refresh` is the predecessor for `react-hot-loader`.
 For a long time hot loading in react has been a great developer experience where we can keep our frontend application running and it will refresh when the changes are detected.
 What react-refresh does is a step further.
-If you are someone who builds client side rendered applications and pass around a lot of state management in tools such as react context, redux, apollo, or really any react hooks changes to the code no longer does a complete page refresh!
+If you are someone who builds client side rendered applications and pass around a lot of state management in tools such as react context, redux, apollo, or really any react hooks, changes to your code no longer do a complete page refresh!
 It stores many of those changes and updates only the changes being made.
 My coworkers and I will love this because we have quite a bit of complex state management being passed around so we no longer lose our place when we want to make a minor JSX change!
 Here's a preview

 ![Fast Refresh](https://user-images.githubusercontent.com/1770056/75599918-5c0a2c00-5a77-11ea-92d3-278fa044e8c6.gif)